 Netzaberg Elementary School recently transformed into a lively celebration as students took part in the annual Fasching Day Parade.
 The event, a cherished German tradition, was made possible through the collaboration of Host Nation and Special Area educators, bringing cultural enrichment and excitement to the entire school community.

-The appearance of hyperlinks does not constitute endorsement by the Department of Defense Education Activity (DoDEA) of non-U.S. Government sites or the information, products, or services contained therein.
-Although DoDEA may or may not use these sites as additional distribution channels for Department of Defense information, it does not exercise technical nor editorial control over all of the information that you may find at these locations.
+The appearance of hyperlinks does not constitute endorsement by the Department of War Education Activity (DoWEA) of non-U.S. Government sites or the information, products, or services contained therein.
+Although DoWEA may or may not use these sites as additional distribution channels for Department of War information, it does not exercise technical nor editorial control over all of the information that you may find at these locations.
 Such links are provided consistent with the stated purpose of this website.

-The resource you are trying to access requires CAC authentication using the DoDEA network or connection to the DoDEA network via VPN.
+The resource you are trying to access requires CAC authentication using the DoWEA network or connection to the DoWEA network via VPN.